rproepp/spykeviewer/doc/source/usage.rst

 **Selection path**
     The path where your selections are stored when you exit Spyke Viewer.
-This is also the default directory when using "Save Selection Set..." or "Load Selection Set.." in the "File" menu.
+This is also the default directory when using "Save Selection Set..." or "Load Selection Set..." in the "File" menu.

 **Filter path**
     The directory where your filter hierarchy and activation states are stored